-Father stabbed to death in front of toddler daughter at Vancouver Starbucks
+Father stabbed to death at Starbucks after asking man not to vape near his daughter

 The suspect, identified by police as Inderdeep Singh Gosal, 32, has been charged with second-degree murder following his arrest at the scene on Sunday.

-“The circumstances that led up to the fatal stabbing remain under investigation,” Sgt Addison said in a press release.
+Police said the violence occurred “following a brief altercation”.
 Mr Gosal is set to appear in court on 11 April.

-Mr Schmidt’s mother Kathy told Global News that “Paul lived for his wife and his daughter… that was his whole life”.
+Ms Schmidt told Global News that “Paul lived for his wife and his daughter… that was his whole life”.

 “This man has ruined so many lives,” she added.